WildernessLabs/NetMF_MonoDevelop_VS_Mac_Addin/README.md

 This is the add-in for Visual Studio Mac, Xamarin Studio, and MonoDevelop that enables [.Net MicroFramework](http://www.netmf.com/) projects to be built on Mac and Linux.

+## Using

+For more information see the [Getting Started with Netduino](http://developer.wildernesslabs.co/Netduino/Getting_Started/) guide, which covers installation and writing a first app.

 ## Installation

 To install the add-in: